 A PhD in Education is a terminal degree best suited for individuals who want to pursue a career in academia or research at the university level.

-Students in a PhD program take a more theoretical, study-based approach to learning.
+Students in PhD or doctoral programs take a more theoretical, study-based approach to learning.
 In most cases, their goal is to master a specific subject or add their unique findings to a body of existing literature.
-PhD candidates conduct original research in the hopes of driving change in their field or inspiring others to make change based off their work.
+PhD candidates conduct original research in the hopes of driving change in their field or inspiring others to make change based on their work.

 A PhD is the degree most popular amongst those who aspire to become a professor or obtain a tenure position.
 Through these programs, students tend to focus on getting published in well-respected journals, presenting at national conferences, and learning how to teach future educators.